Smart motorways have been introduced in several parts of the UK already and many more are currently in the works.

 They also want to reduce the distance between emergency refuges on smart motorways where all lanes are operational to a maximum of one mile, with the ideal length being three-quarters of a mile.

-Campaigners have called for the motorways to be abolished and it's led to the government getting involved to commit to increased levels of communications with drivers to better explain how the motorways work.
+Campaigners have called for the motorways to be abolished and it's led to the government getting involved to commit to increased levels of communication with drivers to better explain how the motorways work.

 Head of Roads Policy at the RAC, Nicholas Lyes, said he was not sure whether the new safety measures being introduced would be significant enough to reduce the number of fatalities.